IowaDave/Thermistors/README.md

 #### [Links](#links-1)

 ## Introduction
 Thermistors have been explained and demonstrated abundantly for temperature measurement.
-This writer has reviewed seven Arduino-style libraries.
+This writer reviewed seven Arduino-style libraries.
 See the [links](#links-1) provided below.

 A reader can stop right there and go find how-tos online.
 Or stay here and go into it a little farther with me.

 Still with me?
 Here I go.
 How does one measure a temperature *accurately* using a thermistor?

 I'm curious to know more than merely how to cobble together an apparatus: how does a thermistor work, and how can one be calibrated to obtain reasonable accuracy?

 ## How It Works
-A thermistor is a kind of resistor having a special property: its resistance varies with high sensitiviy to changes in temperature.
+A thermistor is a kind of resistor having a special property: its resistance varies with high sensitivity to changes in temperature.

 Pairing a thermistor with a fixed-value resistor gives a voltage divider.
 For a certain, constant voltage input, $V_I$, the voltage output, $V_O$, increases or decreases in response to a decrease or increase in temperature.